-So richness is just a count of different types.
 One facility may produce four categories of waste, and another six categories.
 The second facility is more rich in waste.
 The word “rich” implies that richer is better than less rich, and in the field of ecology this is generally true.
 But it is not true in the field of waste management.
 Richness makes things more complicated and expensive.

 How useful are these indices in waste management?
 For day-to-day activities, not useful.
 But for long-term planning, strategic planning, it can possibly be of use, especially when comparing situations at different facilities.
 Or in planning locations of facilities.
 If you can put operations in locations such that the diversity index is lower, all other things being equal, you win.

 Related: Scientists in China have developed a Deep Learning method for computers to identify and classify medical waste. https://www.nature.com/articles/s41598-022-06146-2